TheAdrianProject/AdrianSmartAssistant/README.md

 --------------------------------------------------------------------------

 To start playing with Adrian the core modules need to be configured.
-There are two core modules:
+There are three core modules:

 	1. Google Speech to Text Service Module
 	2. Ivona Text to Speech Module